abandrea/HPC/exercise_1/project_1/README.md

 # Download and Compile the OSU Benchmarks

-Once accessed the server, in this case, the ORFEO cluster, it is needed to download the `osu-micro-benchmarks` tool from the official website.
+Once accessed the server, in this case the ORFEO cluster, it is needed to download the `osu-micro-benchmarks` tool from the official website.
 The `osu-micro-benchmarks` tool can be downloaded from the official website using the following command via wget (or directly from the [official page](https://mvapich.cse.ohio-state.edu/benchmarks/)):

 ```bash
 wget https://mvapich.cse.ohio-state.edu/download/mvapich/osu-micro-benchmarks-7.3.tar.gz